-In June 2022, the government also introduced a policy to allow a restricted number of unaccompanied minors to come to the UK under the HFU Scheme.
-The minors must have parental consent, certification from a Ukrainian consul and must know the sponsor personally.
+In June 2022, the government also introduced a policy to allow a restricted number of unaccompanied minors to come to the UK under the HFU scheme.
+The minors must have parental consent, certification from a Ukrainian consul and a personal connection with the sponsor.
 It is initially being offered to the 1000 children waiting to travel[xviii].